 What happens on your first DWI in Texas?

 It depends on many variables and is completely case-specific.
 If charged as a Class B misdemeanor the range of punishment is from 0-180 days in the county jail and a fine not to exceed $2000, or probation not to exceed two years.
 That being said, there are many more collateral consequences of a DWI and possible convictions that include issues like enhancements, super fines, driver’s license suspensions, surcharges, and numerous other concerns.
 This is why we suggest hiring a competent criminal defense attorney.

-How long does a DWI case take in Texas?
+How long does a case take in Texas?

 On average (here in the rural counties we serve) 60 to 180 days.

-How long does a DWI stay on your record?
+How long does it stay on your record?

 If convicted, forever.
 But not all DWI arrests result in convictions.